-How to train dog restaurant, at the bar or the table.
+How do you train a dog in a restaurant, at the bar, or at the table?
 The moment of our meal, whether at home, at the café or in a restaurant, is always inspiring for our four-legged friend.
 The general rule at mealtimes would be not to give the dog anything to eat and to get him used to the fact that he has his food and we have ours.
 To make the task easier, many prefer to have the dog eat first so that, on a full stomach, he is less tempted to beg.
 As you can imagine, however, this practical does not always yield positive results.

-If this hard line is too difficult for you to maintain and you cannot help but share something with your friend, or if, as is often the case, despite your steadfastness, you always find your dog begging for something from the table, we propose an alternative that is not intended to replace the main rule, which is undoubtedly more correct, but which comes a little closer to what a modern relationship with a dog is.
+If this hard line is too difficult for you to maintain and you cannot help but share something with your friend, or if, as is often the case, despite your steadfastness, you always find your dog begging for something from the table, we propose an alternative that is not intended to replace the main rule.
+It is undoubtedly more correct, but it comes a little closer to a modern relationship with a dog.

 When you sit down to eat, your dog (stomach full or stomach empty) is likely to be intrigued and attracted by smells, which are certainly more interesting than what he is used to.